 Consider shopping online as the price of the Grand Diver can drop up to 80% from the MSRP.

 I’d suggest for you to check out Amazon as it always has the best deals on Invicta watches with great return policy.
-Click the link below to go to Amazon for more info.

 The Invicta Grand Diver 3049 is a good value for money diver’s watch.
 It’s widely considered as an upgrade over the Pro Diver watches due to increased water resistance rating and build quality.